rsimac/aav_extension/README.md

 Additionally, this extension is preloading the select list for flight numbers at Submit FREP page, as well as loading the Departure and Arrival airport codes and last Aircraft used.

-Example screenshot, demonstrating the list of flights, and the airports for selected flight:
+Example screenshot, demonstrating the list of flights, airports for selected flight, and the last used aircraft:

 ![image](https://github.com/user-attachments/assets/6a13bf7c-62a1-4375-9892-ab44cfdce434)